The following information is provided for reference purposes only and should be used at your own risk S54 Vanos Rattle Removal Guide

 Insert bearing bottom washer in splined shaft bearing ring.

 Note: Splined shaft bearing top and bottom washers are interchangeable.
-Also washer faces are same thus washer can be inserted in either orientation.
+Since both washer faces are identical, insert the washer in either orientation.

 Insert bearing bottom thrust (roller) bearing in splined shaft bearing ring.

 Note: Splined shaft bearing top and bottom thrust bearings are interchangeable.
-Also thrust bearing faces are functionally same thus thrust bearing can be inserted in either orientation.
+Since both thrust bearing faces are functionally identical, install the thrust bearing in either orientation.

 Insert bearing center washer / stud in splined shaft bearing ring.